VISIT OUR ART STORE ▶

 Comparing Wet on Dry vs. Wet on Wet

-Both techniques work, but they give you different results.
+Both techniques work, but they give different results.

-• Wet on dry gives me more control.
-I get cleaner edges and more precise colors.
+• Wet on dry gives them more control.
+They get cleaner edges and more precise colors.

 • Wet on wet is more flexible.
-I get softer blends and a more atmospheric feel.
+They get softer blends and a more atmospheric feel.

-I use both, depending on the look I'm going for.
-I recommend you try them both, too.
+They use both, depending on the look they’re going for.
+They recommend trying them both, too.
 See which one fits your style better.

 Closing Words

-Flat washes take a bit of practice, but once you get the hang of it, they become one of the most powerful techniques in your watercolor toolkit.
+Flat washes take a bit of practice, but once someone gets the hang of it, they become one of the most powerful techniques in a watercolor toolkit.

 Use the right brush, prepare enough paint, and be patient during the drying stage.
-Why not grab your paints today and give both methods a try?
+Why not grab some paints today and give both methods a try?